-You may be looking for a place to keep checking, savings and other accounts all together.
-While you can't open checking accounts with UFB Direct, you can open a money market account.
+You may be looking for a place to keep checking, savings, and other accounts altogether.
+While you can’t open checking accounts with UFB Direct, you can open a money market account.
 The Premium Money Market account combines features of checking and savings.

 You can earn the same competitive APY while enjoying limited check-writing privileges.
 In place of an ATM card, you’ll get a Visa Debit Card that you can use to make ATM withdrawals or purchases anywhere Visa is accepted.